VOLCANIC

 Palette Spring, overhanging terracette deposit (July 2013)

-Separated from the western vent by Devil's Thumb, an old hot spring cone, Palette Spring's second vent discharges almost the same volume of water on a broad front down the slope.
+Separated from the western vent by a long ago dried up source pool and by Devil's Thumb, an old hot spring cone, Palette Spring's second vent discharges almost the same volume of water on a broad front down the slope.

 Palette Spring eastern pool Yellowstone